rania-benkmicha/PRE/README.md

 - `weight decay` is the weight of L2 regularization.

-- `hyp` S'il est égal 0 signifie qu'on est en train de vérifier le modèle avec nos choix de paramètres.
-S'il est égale à 1 ,cela signifie q'on lance l'algorithme d'optimisation de paramètres "hyperband".
+- `hyp` should be 0 to train with hyper-parameters given as parameters, or 1 to run hyperband

 - `modelnetwork` can be "AlexNet" or "ResNet".